thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/widget-actions.md

         title: 'Click on a cell in the "humidity" column for any device to perform an action;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-cell-click-13-pe.png
-        title: 'You are navigated to a state where the humidity value of the selected device is displayed.'
+        title: 'A popup window will appear with detailed information about the humidity of the selected device.'

 widget-header-button-1:
     0: